eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To fit**: means to match or be suitable for a situation, system, or structure.
 For example: `That idea isn't fitting our new approach to team management`. –> This means the idea doesn't work well with the way the team now operates.

+- **To be on the same page**: means that people share the same understanding or agreement about something.
+For example: `Let's meet before the presentation to make sure we're on the same page`. –> This means making sure everyone understands the topic the same way before presenting.

 ---

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>